 In Game of Thrones, black sheep are not without virtue.
 Sandor “The Hound” Clegane (Joffrey’s hired sword) displays unexpected empathy and goodwill towards both Arya and Sansa Stark, whom he later attempts to rescue.
 While The Hound commits many murders and even attempts to ransom, he is not without a moral code, as seen through his rejection of Joffrey and later by avenging the death of the man who had once nursed him to health.
 The Hound is not alone.
 Theon Greyjoy is a complex character who turned against his adoptive Stark family only to help Lady Stark escape the clutches of Ramsay Bolton.
 There is hardly a character more sympathetic or surprisingly upright character than Tyrion Lannister.
 The whipping boy of his family, Tyrion nevertheless employs his cunning in their service; he successfully protects the throne against the invasion of Stanis Baratheon and the city against financial ruin.
 An indefatigable pragmatist and drunkard, Tyrion is doubtless popular culture’s most beloved antihero.

 Game of Thrones excels at being unpredictable, especially since its bold departure from the novels’ plotlines in season three.
 Alliances are constantly in shift, and major power players rise and fall through the course of a single episode.
 I don’t care how much you love the show or how many times you’ve seen each episode – until season seven, you still have no clue whose kid Jon Snow is, and it will take until season eight to finally know who will sit on the Iron Throne.
 These mysteries and more guarantee viewers will return to watch the end of the story unfold in 2019.
+And let’s not forget about the prequels being planned after the show’s grand finale.

 The Bottom Line: Game of Thrones offers viewers a vibrant and bold world with compelling characters and endless amounts of intrigue, peppered with a fair share of plot holes and dead ends.
 What do you think?
 Will Westeros emerge victorious from the impending winter, or will it be mired in its own storm of confusing plotlines and characters?